Increasing openness to trade

 Expansion of opportunities in aviation

 Vietnam’s expansion of existing airlines and the entry of new operators offers possibilities for UK companies to provide equipment, training and other aviation services.
-Hanoi to Ho Chi Minh City remains one of the busiest domestic routes worldwide.
+Hanoi-HCMC remains one of the busiest domestic routes worldwide.

 -